bsmith89/StrainFacts-manuscript/doc/submission.md

 real biological dataset subject to forms of noise and bias not reflected in the generative model we used for simulations.
-To accomplish this, we applied a recently developed, single-cell, genomic sequencing workflow to obtain ground-truth, strain genotypes from a human fecal sample collected in a previously described, clinical FMT experiment [@Smith2022].
-We ran StrainFacts on metagenotypes derived from this and other samples in the same study.
+To accomplish this, we applied a recently developed, single-cell, genomic sequencing workflow to obtain ground-truth, strain genotypes from two human fecal samples collected in a previously described, clinical FMT experiment [@Smith2022].
+We ran StrainFacts on metagenotypes derived from these two focal samples as well as the other 157 samples in the same study.

-Genotypes that StrainFacts inferred to be present in the metagenome matched those observed SCGs, with a mean, best-match normalized Hamming distance of 0.049 ([@Fig:scg]A).
+Genotypes that StrainFacts inferred to be present in each of these metagenomes matched the observed SCGs, with a mean, best-match normalized Hamming distance of 0.049 ([@Fig:scg]A).
 Furthermore, the median distance was just 0.015, reflecting the outsized influence of a small number of SCGs with more extreme deviations.
 For many species, SCGs also match a consensus genotype—the majority allele at